about the co-authors

 marvelle thompson

 Creating art brings balance to Marvelle’s life.
 Blessed Are These Hands represents the fulfillment of a vow she announced to a circle of women friends on an autumn equinox: she promised to capture creatively the feminine face of the Holy.
-To Marvelle, this book pays homage to women whose hands have embraced life and whose lives have battled for justice.
+This book pays homage to women whose hands have embraced life and whose lives have battled for justice.

 Marvelle (right) has been drawing since she could first hold a pencil.
 She creates art from many mediums: pencil, ink, watercolor, paper, photos, gourds, beads, and fabrics.
 Influenced by the beauty and magic in nature’s cycles, she often uses nature’s objects in her art.
 She looks for ways to show the feminine face of the Divine.
 Marvelle teaches adults and children alike, and vigorously advocates for including the visual and performing arts in any learning environment.